xinwenfu/mitmproxy-get/README.md

 # MITM attacks against http and https through mitmproxy

-mitmproxy is a set of SSL/TLS-capable proxy tools that can intercept HTTP, Websocket, and generic TCP flows. mitmproxy tools contain three front-end tools which work with the same core proxy.
+mitmproxy is a set of SSL/TLS-capable proxy tools that can intercept HTTP/HTTPS, Websocket, and generic TCP flows. mitmproxy tools contain three front-end tools, which work with the same core proxy.
 - mitmproxy: an interactive, SSL/TLS-capable intercepting proxy with a console interface.
 - mitmweb: a web-based interface for mitmproxy.
 - mitmdump: the command-line version of mitmproxy.

-We will learn using mitmproxy to modify HTTP query manually, and how to using mitmdump with python script  to modify HTTP query automatically.
+We will learn using mitmproxy to modify HTTP/HTTPS query manually, and how to using mitmdump with python script to modify HTTP/HTTPS query automatically.

+# Hardware setyp
-This project requires the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
-The firmware sends DHT11/DHT22 data to a web server, whose IP address is hard-coded into the code.
-Therefore, an apache web server shall be installed at Ubuntu VM.
+This project requires the ES32 board, the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
+The firmware of the ESP32 sends DHT11/DHT22 data to a web server at a Ubuntu VM.
+The IP address of the web server is hard-coded into the formware code.

-Once downloaded to Ubuntu VM, start VS code and use *File*->*Open Folder...* to load the project.

-The code supports both http and https conenctions through a macro definition in the code.
-By default, https is used.

 # Software setup
 ## Apache2 server